aliyun/terraform-provider-alicloud/website/docs/r/maxcompute_project.html.markdown

 Provides a Max Compute Project resource.

+MaxCompute project .

-For information about Max Compute Project and how to use it, see [What is Project](https://www.alibabacloud.com/help/en/maxcompute).
+For information about Max Compute Project and how to use it, see [What is Project](https://www.alibabacloud.com/help/en/).

--> **NOTE:** Available since v1.77.0.
+-> **NOTE:** Available since v1.228.0.

 ## Example Usage